 Services are provided to and for ALL students with an increased emphasis on helping the at-risk students (migratory, immigrant, limited English proficiency, students with disabilities, homeless, neglected/delinquent, children in foster care, and economically disadvantaged) achieve local and state goals of high growth/achievement.
-Measures used to achieve these goals are addressed by the LEA Advisory Committee and each school's CIP committee.
+Measures used to achieve these goals are addressed by the LEA Advisory Committee and each school's ACIP committee.
 Revisions are made when appropriate.
-Each school-wide plan/CIP varies in composition and strategies to meet the individual needs of each school and the students.
-A benchmark assessment will be administered three times a year (September, January-February, and May) to assist in identifying students who may be at risk for reading and mathematics or who have not mastered grade-level specific content standards in the two core subjects.
-In addition are used in the elementary grades giving students the chance to read at their recreational level and thus practice reading comprehension and reinforcing math skills.
-Nine-week and end-ofsemester tests are administered in secondary schools to measure student success and knowledge of the content taught.
-Progress monitoring is used to track reading success throughout the year.
-Students experiencing limited parental involvement, students who have numerous discipline referrals, students who have a disability, have a Problem-Solving Team plan, a Section 504 plan, an I-ELP plan, or have excessive absences or tardies are reviewed by school personnel each nine-week period to identify and assist low-performing students to meet challenging growth/achievement standards.
-Administrators also have access to apps on the AIMS portal to track CCR and graduation rates at their schools.
+Each school-wide plan/ACIP varies in composition and strategies to meet the individual needs of each school and the students.
+Benchmark assessments are administered three times a year-beginning of year (BOY), middle of year (MOY), and end of year (EOY) to assist in identifying students who may be at risk in reading and mathematics or who have not mastered grade-level specific content standards in the two core subjects.
+Additional benchmark assessments are used in the elementary grades giving students the chance to read at their recreational level and thus practice reading comprehension and reinforcing math skills.
+Nine-week and end-of-semester tests are administered in secondary schools to measure student success and knowledge of the content taught.
+Progress monitoring is also used to track reading success throughout the year.
+Data for students experiencing limited parental involvement, students who have acquired numerous discipline referrals or excessive absences/tardies, and/or students with a specialized plan such as an IEP, Section 504 Plan, IELP, or SRIP, are reviewed by school personnel each nine-week period to identify and assist low-performing students to meet challenging growth/achievement standards.
+Administrators also have access to apps within the AIM portal to track student data, including CCR and graduation rates at their schools.
 According to the Alabama Literacy Act, any student in Kindergarten through 3rd grade with an identified reading deficiency will be required to have a Student Reading Improvement Plan (SRIP).
 A reading deficiency is determined by a consistent deficiency in any of the following areas: letter naming fluency, letter-sound fluency, nonsense word fluency, sight words, oral reading accuracy and fluency, vocabulary, or comprehension.
 Once a deficiency is identified, teachers must notify parents.
 A diagnostic assessment is given to the child and based on specific needs, teachers will provide intensive reading instruction and interventions for that child.
-The specific instruction and targeted interventions will be documented in an SRIP.
-In Tallapoosa County, we have the Tallapoosa County Schools District Literacy Action Plan that provides detailed guidance for this law.
+The specific instruction and targeted interventions will be documented in a SRIP.
+Tallapoosa County developed and implements the Tallapoosa County Schools District Literacy Action Plan, which provides detailed guidance for this law.